Prompt

 <constraints>

-- Skip companies where Lusha cannot confirm the tech.
+- Skip companies where Lusha can't confirm the tech.

 </constraints>